 Eosine stearate 100 Ceresine 100 Japan wax 200 Lanolin 400 Rectified spirit 190 Jasmin, No. 1055 10 1000

 Although dyes made colour last longer on the lips they all suffered from the same problem.
 Being water-soluble, the lips had to be moistened before the lipstick was applied to enable the dyes to act on the skin of the lips.
 This was inconvenient, produced uneven results, and sometimes allowed the colour to run beyond the lip-line (feather) resulting in unsightly stains around the mouth.

 One way around these problems was to use a liquid lip rouge and these had a reasonable following before the First World War.
-They consisted mostly of alkaline solutions of cochineal or carmine but there were some that contained the mercury salt merbromin (Mercurochrome).
+They consisted mostly of alkaline solutions of cochineal or carmine but there were some that contained the mercury salt merbromin (trade name Mercurochrome).
 However, being liquids, they were liable to drip and were easy to spill, so when good indelible lipsticks appeared – although they continued to be sold – their popularity declined.